Naereen/slides/2017_09__Presentation_article_CrownCom_Conference/slides.md

 - Various settings for $(S_1,\dots,S_{N_c})$ static devices repartition.

 ## What do we show
-- After a short learning time, MAB algorithm are almost as efficient as the oracle solution.
+- After a short learning time, MAB algorithms are almost as efficient as the oracle solution.
 - Never worse than the naive solution.
 - Thompson sampling is even more efficient than UCB.